 - Pay attention to how much water you should drink in a day, especially if you indulge in a high-intensity exercise routine.
 If you take some medications or diuretics or suffer from any kidney or heart condition, make sure that you avoid drinking too much water.

 - Check whether you suffer from any symptoms of hyponatremia.
 If you indulge in high-intensity exercises, keep a tab on the amount of water you drink.
 There are two effective ways to find out how much water you need to drink: how thirsty you feel and the color of your urine.

 - Consult a doctor to know whether you can drink sports beverages instead of plain water after working out.
 Sports drinks have electrolytes that help in keeping the sodium level in your body stable.

 Last Few Words

 Those were some of the complications that you may face in case of hyponatremia.
 Ensure that you drink sufficient clean and safe drinking water which is free of contaminants.
-Bring home a water purifier machine which remove contaminants and also retains the essential minerals to help you stay healthy.
-However, if you indulge in strenuous physical activities ensure that you keep a track of sodium level.
+Bring home a water purifier machine which removes contaminants and also retains the essential minerals to help you stay healthy.
+However, if you indulge in strenuous physical activities ensure that you keep a track of your sodium level.
 For more information on our RO water purifiers, visit our website or call us at 1800-100 1000 to book a free demo.